 Our Pekerau Curriculum

 All areas of the New Zealand Curriculum are provided for at Pekerau Primary School with particular focus on numeracy and literacy, evidenced by particular programmes and professional development of staff.
 Other key areas of the curriculum include science, social studies, the arts, te reo and tikanga Māori, health and physical well-being.
 Students are engaged in physical education, swimming programmes and education outside of the classroom as part of the school programme.
-Our Year 3 to 6 students participate in passion projects to get their creative juices flowing and in 2020 we will be initiating Level 4 Te Reo Māori across the school.
+Our Year 3 to 6 students participate in passion projects to get their creative juices flowing and in 2021 we will be initiating Level 4 Te Reo Māori in a number of classes across the school.

 Te Reo Māori me ōna Tikanaga